Photo: Matt Russell / www.foodrevolutionday.com

-This is a lovely alternative to traditional chilli con carne.
-It’s packed with good stuff so is a great choice for veggies and meat eaters alike.
-I like to serve it with soured cream, guacamole and either rice or tortilla chips, but it’s totally up to you.
+This is a lovely alternative to traditional chili con carne.
+It’s packed with good stuff, making it a great choice for veggie- and meat-eaters alike.
+I like to serve it with sour cream, guacamole, and either rice or tortilla chips, but it’s totally up to you.

 What You’ll Need

 - Wooden spoon

 - 500g or 1 ¼ lbs sweet potatoes

 - 1 level teaspoon cayenne pepper, plus extra for sprinkling

 - 1 level teaspoon ground cinnamon, plus extra for sprinkling

 - 1 heaped teaspoon ground cumin, plus extra for sprinkling

 - Sea salt and freshly ground black pepper